Overview

 Run Integration Tests

 When working on the OAuth Agent as an API it is useful to initially avoid a browser and use a test driven approach.
 Integration tests use Wiremock to mock the endpoints of the Curity Identity Server.
-First ensure that a Java runtime is installed, then run this command:
+Run all integration tests with these commands, to start the API and wiremock, then make HTTP requests:

 npm run wiremock